Shynixn/repository-m2-deploy-action/README.md

 # repository-m2-deploy-action

-This GitHub action allows using on of your repositories on GitHub as a maven repository.
+This GitHub action turns one of your repositories on GitHub into a fully working maven repository.

 ### Disclaimer